yduf/yduf.github.io/_posts/2021-02-27-arm-cross-compile.md

 tags: arm cross-compile
 ---
 ## [ARM architecture](https://monicagranbois.com/blog/raspberrypi/error-package-architecture-arm-does-not-match-system-armhf/)
-Do I need foreign architecture for cross-compiling? => I don't know
+Do I need to add foreign architecture for cross-compiling?
+**No**, it is possible to install g++-arm-linux-gnueabihf without adding armhf architecture.

 - **arm** is the original Debian ABI for the ARM architecture.
 It is now considered obsolete and newer ports such as armel and armhf have replaced it.
 - **armel** is the default Debain port for the ARM architecture